University of Bolton, Deane Road, Bolton. BL3 5AB

 27/06/2024

-Psychology is a great profession that can not only save lives but promote a healing journey over the long term.
+Psychology is a great profession that can save lives and promote a healing journey over the long term.
 But is psychology a good profession in the UK?
 What are the prospects for students entering a therapeutic space?
 We’ll explore this in today’s piece.

-We’re all aware that we need to look after our mental health and encourage anyone we know struggling with issues to get support.
+We’re all aware that we need to look after our mental health and encourage anyone we know struggling with mental health issues to get support.
 As a result, more people are (thankfully) seeking treatment and therapy across healthcare, education and corporate outlets.
 And that translates to job opportunities and projected growth.
 Health Education England states, “The NHS Mental Health Implementation Plan 2019/20 – 2023/24 indicates an estimated 8,140 (WTE) additional psychological professionals will be needed in post between 2019/20 and 2023/24.”
-And it’s unlikely this demand will drop off significantly in the short-mid term.
+So, if you train in psychology now, it’s very likely you’ll have a smooth pathway into the NHS and other relevant workplaces.

 To get into psychology, you’ll want to study a related course for undergraduate, postgraduate and/or doctoral studies.
 It’s also critically important that your course is accredited.
 At the University of Bolton our courses are accredited and “our BSc (Hons) in Criminological and Forensic Psychology has received national recognition for innovation by the British Psychological Society (BPS) and our BSc (Hons) Psychology, Psychotherapy and Counselling has dual accreditation.
 This means the programme is accredited by the BPS and by ABC Awards, enabling you to gain both Level 2 and 3 certificates in counselling skills as these are embedded in the degree.”
 Having all these qualifications will really open up the roles you can go after and make working in psychology even more straightforward.